Open menu

 The support you receive from a live-in care provider should be completely unique to your requirements.
 There should never be a one-size-fits-all approach.
 After all, everyone is different and has different needs.

 Carers, too, come from all walks of life and have varying levels of experience.
-They also have a range of interests, which is why it’s important for your care provider to find the one that best suits your requirements and offer you a choice from a selection of profiles.
+They also have a range of interests, which is why it’s important for your home care provider to find the one that best suits your requirements and offer you a choice from a selection of profiles.
 You should also be able to call or video call them first.

 A good live-in care provider will always arrange an initial meeting to talk through your full requirements face-to-face.
 This is an important meeting to discuss your daily routines, the support you need and the type of carer you’re looking for.
 They should also carry out a full risk assessment and outline any extra equipment that may be needed.